oscailte-mc/discipline/spec/proposal.md

 | s       | second  |
 * Enforced order of above symbols.

-There is currently a work-in-progress [PR](https://github.com/Incendo/cloud/pull/330) which adds this functionality to cloud, however this has not been merged to date.
+There is currently a work-in-progress [PR](https://github.com/Incendo/cloud/pull/330) which adds this functionality to cloud, however, this has not been merged to date.

 #### Flags
-If an ip or uuid is not specified then it is assumed the target is a username.
+If an IP or UUID is not specified then it is assumed the target is a username.

 | flag | example                                     | purpose                                     |
 | ---- | ------------------------------------------- | ------------------------------------------- |